 - Once Michelangelo’s talent entered the spotlight, thanks to the infamous act of forging the sculpture of the sleeping Cupid.
 He never looked back and soon achieved his first great success.

-- Michelangelo sold The Cupid to Cardinal Raffaele Riario for a considerable sum of money, but soon Cardinal Raffaele Riario heard rumours that the piece was a fake and so got his money back.
+- Michelangelo sold The Cupid to Cardinal Raffaele Riario for a considerable sum.
+Still, Cardinal Raffaele Riario heard rumors that the piece was fake and got his money back.

-So to make a money, Michelangelo forged a Roman sculpture known as the Sleeping Cupid.
+So to make money, Michelangelo forged a Roman sculpture called the Sleeping Cupid.
 So, the critical part was to make it look old and original.
 And also Michelangelo did this perfectly by treating it with acidic earth and smudging it.